 By carrying out a soft launch for your new release, you can do a lot of valuable things including:

-The two key things that need to be done before a soft launch are planning and setting goals, and of course ensuring that your build is ready to go to market.
-Without these, you are unable to meet the key objectives of a technical & gameplay test and a monetization test, and future marketing for your mobile game may be a waste of time and money.
+The two key things that need to be done before a soft launch are planning and setting goals and ensuring that your build is ready to go to market.
+Without these, you are unable to meet the key objectives of a technical and gameplay test and a monetization test and the future marketing for your mobile game may be a waste of time and money.
 Getting your game out in the market earlier on via soft launch means that you can make required adjustments sooner.

 Many developers have a traditional launch playbook for their mobile game advertising strategy, which is their go-to for covering extensive internal testing as well as external testing with each new game release.
 These include points such as:

-If you are new to developing, then of course you won’t have a launch playbook as yet, but you can create your very own launch strategy by taking note of the following 7 Launch Strategies:
+If you are new to developing, then of course you won’t have a launch playbook as yet, but you can create your very own launch strategy by taking note of the following seven launch strategies:

 There are some key things that you need to decide for your soft launch including: